slim0/gdrive-api/README.md

 - [https://developers.google.com/sheets/api/quickstart/python](https://developers.google.com/sheets/api/quickstart/python)

 ## How to use it
-Once everything is correctly has been correctly configured:
+Once everything has been correctly configured:

 In your environment, launch a python console, and, for example: